 I received this book a couple of days ago from the publisher and I started reading this book.
 I was deeply moved by Hashimoto mama’s kind and giving heart as well as her positive and cheering personality despite the hard situation she is in and I cooked one of her most popular recipes from the book.

 The book is written in both Japanese and English.

 Japanese Ingredient Substitution: If you want to look for substitutes for Japanese condiments and ingredients, click here.

 Cucumber and Chicken Marinated in Chili Oil

 - 2 Tbsp sake

 - 1 Tbsp kosher/sea salt (I use Diamond Crystal; use half for table salt)

 - Gather all the ingredients.

 - Discard both ends of the cucumbers and peel the skin, leaving some part unpeeled for the look.

-- Cut the cucumbers in “rangiri” style, making long, thin diagonal cuts while rotating one-quarter between every cut.
+- Cut the cucumbers in the "rangiri" cutting technique, making a diagonal cut while rotating one-quarter between every cut.